Loops in SU(2) and Factorization, II: Notation and Background

 $L_{fin}SU(2)$ ($L_{fin} SL(2,{\mathbb C})$) denotes the group consisting of functions $S^1 \to SU(2)$ ($SL(2,\mathbb C)$, respectively) having finite Fourier series, with pointwise multiplication.
 For example, for $\zeta \in \mathbb C$ and $n\in \mathbb Z$, the function where $\mathbf a(\zeta)=(1+\vert \zeta \vert ^2)^{-1/2}$, is in $L_{fin}SU(2)$.

 As in the introduction, consider the groups

-\begin{remark} (A digression) In the topologies induced by the Banach algebras $L^{\infty}\cap W^{1/2}$, $QC:=L^{\infty}\cap VMO$, and $L^{\infty}$, respectively, these are Banach Lie groups.
+\begin{remark} (A digression) In the topologies induced by the Banach algebras $L^{\infty}\cap W^{d/2}$, $QC:=L^{\infty}\cap VMO$, and $L^{\infty}$, respectively, these are Banach Lie groups.
 However in all cases smooth loops are not dense, and there are uncountably many connected components.
-Convergence in each of these Banach algebras implies uniform convergence, hence the identity component in each case consists of classes which have continuous representatives; this is {\bf not} what we are interested in. \end{remark}
+Convergence in each of these Banach algebras implies uniform convergence, hence the identity component in each case consists of classes which have continuous representatives.
+This is interesting: for $X$ of dimension $d\ge 1$ and not necessarily compact, the Banach algebra $BC\cap W^{d/2}(X)$ ($BC$ stands for bounded continuous) is closely related to the notion of a Royden algebra; it is conjecturally a quasiconformal invariant of $X$ (see \cite{Lewis}).
+However this is {\bf not} what we are interested in.